Overhead of busy Student Research Poster Competition in progress

 To participate:

-One student entry per poster.
-If a group worked on a research project, each of the students can enter their own separate poster that addresses a unique attribute of the research.
+• Each poster must be submitted and presented by one student.
+If a group worked on a project, each student can enter their own separate poster that addresses a unique attribute of the research or their part of the project.

-No Duplicate Work Accepted.
+• No duplicate work accepted.
 If a poster was submitted for this competition in the past, it can’t be submitted a second time unless there is substantial advancement to the research and findings.

 Judges from Industry Needed.